Team-Hacksmith/ScripturaAI/backend/jaspers-website/docs/forwardItr.md

     (*it)++;
 ```

-- This loop iterates through the list again, incrementing each element by `1`.
-The expression `(*it)++` dereferences the iterator and increments the value at that position.
+- This loop iterates over the elements of the forward list again, incrementing each element by 1.
+- The post-increment operator (`it++`) is used to move to the next element, while `(*it)++` increments the value pointed to by the iterator.

-### Printing the Modified List
+### Displaying the Modified List

 ```cpp
 std::cout << "Modified List: ";